Home Blog 5 Essential Tips For Writing Hooks For Essays

 • “The youth need to be enabled to become job generators from job seekers.”
 Dr. APJ Abdul Kalam

 Hooks are necessary to arouse the interest of your reader.
-Good hooks for essays are relevant, intriguing and trigger the right emotion in the audience.
-There are several strategies to write compelling hooks but care should be taken to not overdo it just for the purpose of gaining attention.
-The purpose of the hook should be clear and upcoming content should take that statement/s further.
-After devising a good hook, it is equally vital to sustain your reader’s attention throughout the essay.
-So, structure your essay in an appropriate way.
+Good hooks for essays are relevan, intriguing and trigger the right emotion in the audience.
+There are several strategies to write compelling hooks but care should be taken not to overdo it just to gain attention.
+The purpose of the hook for an essay should be clear and upcoming content should take that statement/s further.
+After devising a good hook, sustaining your reader’s attention throughout the essay is equally vital.
+So, appropriately structure your essay.

-For learning how to write a good introduction see our blog on ‘How to write an introduction for an essay.’
-So hook your reader, impress your instructor and boost your chances of securing a higher grade.
+For learning how to structure paragraphs in an Essay, see our blog on “How to Structure Paragraphs in an Essay—Tips and Tricks.”
+This will help you hook your reader, impress your instructor, and boost your chances of securing a higher grade.

 Need Help?